How to Become an SEO Specialist

 How Do I Start a Career in SEO?

 In most cases, your resume is your first contact with a potential employer, so it pays to get it right.
 Here, it’s best to keep it simple.
 Research shows that you have about six seconds to make your first impression, so keep your resume’s layout clean and well-organized, and the information concise.
 Use bullet points where appropriate.
-The emphasis should be on your SEO training, skills and experience, using hard numbers to back up your accomplishments (bearing in mind that your portfolio is the place to dive into details).
+The emphasis should be on your SEO training, skills, and experience, using hard numbers to back up your accomplishments (bearing in mind that your portfolio is the place to dive into details).

 Build an SEO Portfolio

-For SEO Specialists, whose work outcomes aren’t typically well-represented by the kind of content the user sees, putting together a portfolio presents an added challenge.
+For an SEO expert, whose work outcomes aren’t typically well-represented by the kind of content the user sees, putting together a portfolio presents an added challenge.
 Instead of simply showing a finished product, you’ll need to demonstrate your processes and outcomes in a way that showcases your research, planning, analysis, and strategic thinking.

-Keep Building Your SEO Skills
+Keep Building Your SEO Knowledge

 For instance, a study of all web searches conducted in May of 2018 found that the click-through rate for the top-ranking search result was just under 30 percent, a number that plummeted to four percent for the fifth-ranked result.
-By the ninth result, a meagre one percent of searchers, on average, were still interested in clicking through.
+By the ninth result, a meager one percent of searchers, on average, were still interested in clicking through.
 Compared to a few years earlier, that’s a much more dramatic drop-off.
 Much of this change is likely a result of the number of searches conducted on desktop versus mobile – and the trend toward mobile searches has only grown since.
 For that matter, voice search accounted for one in five searches as long ago as 2016, according to Google.
 Knowing these facts not only underscores the importance of SEO; it also offers important insights about how optimizing for mobile or voice searches can improve your overall traffic.